sriya632/Medi_vault/README.md

 - for running smart contract testcases you need two files , one is smart contract file and another is smart contrat test file.
 - All smart contracts are available in Backend folder in the application directory and all smart contract test cases file are there in test_files_backend folder.
 - you need to import all smart contracts and smart contracts test files into remix.
 Then should start deploying and testing.
--

 Frontend:
-- create a .env file in the Medi_vault/Frontend directory
+- create a .env file in the Medi_vault/Frontend directory (the one provided may also work)
 - populate it with:
 ```
 CYPRESS_REMOTE_DEBUGGING_PORT=9222